Akitsuyoshi/CarND-Behavioral-Cloning-P3/README.md

 docker run -it --rm --entrypoint "/run.sh" -p 8888:8888 -v `pwd`:/src udacity/carnd-term1-starter-kit
 ```

-***Note: I got an error while making model in keras.
+***Note: I got an error while making a model in keras.
 This issue is related to tensorflow-gpu v1.3 problem.
 The detail for that can be found at [this link](https://stackoverflow.com/questions/49081129/keras-multi-gpu-model-error-swig-python-detected-a-memory-leak-of-type-int64).
-To deal with that, I updated env by this script.***
+To deal with that, I updated my env by this script.***

 ```sh
 pip install --upgrade tensorflow-gpu==1.4.1